Guide to Work, Study, Travel and Living Abroad

 Colorado China Council has been in business for 35 years.
 Graduates and others from the U.S. are placed as teachers at institutes throughout summer and year-round in China.

-Gold Star TEFL Recruitment offers high paying teaching positions at professional schools across China, based on your preferences for location, student age and school type.
+Gold Star TEFL Recruitment offers high-paying teaching positions at professional schools across China based on your preferences for location, student age, and school type.

-International TEFL and TESOL Training offers TEFL certificate courses and help with job placement in Chongqing, across China, and worldwide.
+International TEFL and TESOL Training offers TEFL certificate courses and help with job placement in Chongqing, China, and worldwide.

 Teach in Hong Kong with Teachaway